 The people, the bikes, the cars, the noise, the smells.

 Anyway, we just walked.
 Not sure where, but after consulting our map, we found we weren’t far from the War Remnants Museum.
 We took the opportunity to have a look.
 Very interesting place and well worth a visit.
-Some of the photos are a little hard to look at.
-Very moving.
+But some of the photos are a little hard to look at.
+It is very moving.

 Time to head back to the hotel.
 I don’t know how long it took us but it took far longer than it should have.
 Walking in the wrong direction will cause that.
 We got lost.
 A lot.
 But it was all good fun.
 Sort of….

-I think by the time we got back, if someone had been standing there with return tickets to Melbourne, we may have taken them.
+Completely, and utterly, overawed by the whole experience, we eventually made it back to the hotel.
+And I think if someone had been standing there with return tickets to Melbourne, we may have even taken them.

 What the vast majority of people say about this tour on TA is absolutely spot on.
 It is a wonderful experience.